-Imagine a fruit so nutritious that goats will climb trees just to eat them!
-Inside that little fruit, is the little nut that gives us argan oil.
-(1)
+Imagine a fruit so nutritious that goats will climb trees just to eat it!
+Inside that little fruit is the little nut that gives us argan oil.

-What is argan oil?
-It’s a rare oil that is high in both oleic (omega 9 monounsaturated nonessential) and linoleic (omega 6 unsaturated) fatty acids, both of which aid acne-prone skin (which is usually deficient in linoleic acid in the subum).
-(2b) Depending on its sourcing, argan oil contains about 35–40 percent linoleic acid and 42–48 percent oleic acid.
-While linoleic acid will reduce inflammation and acne and increase skin moisturization levels, oleic acid can improve the skin’s permeability and assist other ingredients penetrate the skin more easily.
-(2c)
+Depending on its sourcing, argan oil contains about 35 percent to 40 percent linoleic acid and 42 percent to 48 percent oleic acid.
+While linoleic acid can reduce inflammation and acne,and increase skin moisture, oleic acid can improve the skin’s permeability and assist other ingredients in penetrating the skin more easily.

-Produced from the kernels of the argan tree (Argania spinosa L.), this plant oil is exclusive to Morocco but historically argan oil use was not.
+Produced from the kernels of the argan tree (Argania spinosa L.), this plant oil is exclusive to Morocco, but historically argan oil use was not.
 People throughout the world have taken advantage of the many argan oil benefits to help treat skin infections, bug bites and skin rashes.
-And now it is used by men and women all over the world seeking an effective, all-natural moisturizer for skin and hair.
-(3)

-Here are 12 ways that you can incorporate this all-natural oil into your daily beauty regimen.
+Here are 12 argan oil benefits and ways that you can incorporate this all-natural oil into your daily beauty regimen.